 The remainder of this article is organized as follows: we begin with a detailed description of the tax policy and our data sources in Section 2.
-We introduce our research design in Section 3 and we discuss its validity in Section 3.1.
-Section 3.2 presents estimates of the tax incentive's impact on firm investment decisions, Section 3.3 our estimates of the impact of ICT on labor market outcomes, and Section 3.4 our analysis of the interrelation between ICT investment and organizational change.
-Section 3.5 discusses the results in the context of current models of ICT and wage inequality.
-We offer some concluding remarks in Section 4.
+We introduce our research design and discuss its validity in Section 4.
+Section 5 covers our results.
+Section 5.1 presents estimates of the tax incentive's impact on firm investment decisions, Section 5.2 our estimates of the impact of ICT on labor market outcomes, and Section 5.3 our analysis of the relationship between ICT investment and organizational change.
+Section 6 discusses the results in the context of current models of ICT and wage inequality.
+We offer some concluding remarks in Section 7.